radical-squared/aquatemp/README.md

   logs:
     custom_components.aqua_temp: debug
 ```

+Or use the HA capability in device page:
+Settings -> Devices & Services -> Aqua Temp -> 3 dots menu -> Enable debug logging
+When done and would like to extract the log:
+Settings -> Devices & Services -> Aqua Temp -> 3 dots menu -> Disable debug logging

 Please attach also diagnostic details of the integration, available in:
 Settings -> Devices & Services -> Aqua Temp -> 3 dots menu -> Download diagnostics